Skip to Main Content

 • Can the author of the site be identified?
 (Is the "author" an organization?)

-• What are the author's qualifications?
-Do their qualifications show expertise on the subject?
+• Do the author's qualifications show expertise on the subject?

 • Is the site affiliated with a particular organization?